-A New Hampshire Quit Claim Deed is a legal form that allows for uncomplicated property transfers to be processed in the quickest possible manner.
-In order to make use of this efficient and cost-effective legal instrument, the title of the property should already be clear to the Grantee (the individual receiving the property).
-This is because Quit Claim Deeds are absent of any title guarantees on behalf of the Grantor (the individual handing over their property interest to the Grantee).
-Thus, it is most commonly used in situations in which the Grantor and Grantee are already acquainted on more than a superficial level, such as the transfer of property by way of a divorce settlement, through a will, or a gift from one family member or spouse to another.
+A New Hampshire Quit Claim Deed is a legal form that allows for property transfers to be processed in the quickest possible manner when compared to other deed-types.
+In order to make use of the form, the title of the property should already be clear to the grantee (the individual receiving the property).
+This is because the deed is absent of any title guarantees on behalf of the grantor (the individual handing over their property interest).
+Because of this, it is most commonly used in situations in which the grantor and grantee know and trust each other, such as the transfer of property by way of a divorce settlement, through a will, or a gift from one family member to another.

 Grantee’s address (§ 477:3): It is a legal requirement for the form to state the Grantee’s address.

-Signing requirements (§ 477:3): All New Hampshire Quit Claim Deeds must be signed by the Grantor.
-He or she must acknowledge the form before one (1) of the following three (3) qualified individuals:
+Signing requirements (§ 477:3): The form must be signed by the Grantor and acknowledged before one (1) of the following qualified parties:

 - A justice,

 Inventory of Property Transfer Form: The property transfer form must be completed by the Grantee a maximum of thirty (30) days from when the deed is recorded or from the date of the transfer (whichever is later).

 To put the deed into effect, the following actions must be completed: